ehwest/mdn_qms/Quality_Manual/README.md

 Non-fulfillment of purchasing requirements shall be addressed with the supplier proportionate to the risk associated with the purchased product and compliance with applicable regulatory requirements.
 Supplier performance is monitored, and actions are taken as necessary to address any failure to meet specified requirements.
 These actions may include disqualification of the supplier.

-The Management Representative has been appointed my management with executive responsibility and is responsible and fully authorized to manage the Quality Management System and related matters on an ongoing basis.
-Roles and responsibilities of the Management Representative include the following:

--   Ensures that the Quality Management System is established, implemented, and maintained in accordance with applicable regulatory requirements.

-Recorded of the results of evaluation, selection, monitoring, re-evaluation of supplier capability or performance and any necessary actions arising from these activities is maintained.
+Records of the results of evaluation, selection, monitoring, re-evaluation of supplier capability or performance and any necessary actions arising from these activities is maintained.

 7.4.2 Purchasing Information